PureVPN Review: Quick Expert Summary

 PureVPN has good security features, pretty fast speeds, a large server network, and very competitive pricing plans, but there are honestly much better VPNs out there like ExpressVPN, Private Internet Access, and ProtonVPN.

-PureVPN comes with industry-standard VPN security features like 256-bit AES encryption, a kill switch, full leak protection, and a no-logs policy that’s been independently audited and verified.
-In my speed tests, PureVPN maintained fast speeds for browsing, torrenting, and streaming on most servers (but on distant servers websites took longer than expected to load and I experienced lag while gaming).
+PureVPN comes with industry-standard VPN security features like 256-bit AES encryption, a kill switch, full leak protection, perfect forward secrecy, and a no-logs policy that’s been independently audited and verified.
+In my speed tests, PureVPN maintained fast speeds for browsing, torrenting, and streaming on local and nearby servers.

-Also, I like that PureVPN supports torrenting on specialized servers, includes split-tunneling (which is a convenient tool for torrenting), works with most of the top streaming services like Netflix, Disney+, and BBC iPlayer (but not Amazon Prime), and is able to bypass internet firewalls in restrictive countries like China and Iran.
+Also, I like that PureVPN works with most of the top streaming services like Netflix, Disney+, and BBC iPlayer (but not Amazon Prime), comes with split-tunneling, and is able to bypass internet firewalls in restrictive countries like China and Iran.

 While I was impressed with PureVPN, there are still many areas that need improvement.
-For example, PureVPN doesn’t have advanced security features like RAM-only infrastructure and perfect forward secrecy, and you have to pay extra for security features like DDoS protection and port forwarding — other top VPNs like Private Internet Access include DDoS protection and port forwarding in their regular subscription price.
-Plus, PureVPN is missing WireGuard and extra features like an ad blocker, and its customer support platforms are terrible.
+For example, PureVPN doesn’t have advanced security features like RAM-only infrastructure, and you have to pay extra for security features like DDoS protection and port forwarding — other top VPNs like Private Internet Access include DDoS protection and port forwarding in their regular subscription price.
+Plus, PureVPN only allows P2P traffic on servers in 30+ countries, causes noticeable slowdowns on some remote servers, its live chat reps can’t answer advanced questions, and its email support is not always helpful.

 PureVPN allows up to 10 simultaneous connections, and it has reasonably-priced monthly and yearly plans, which are all backed by a 31-day money-back guarantee.